dm-uporov/dakker/README.md

     val someInteractor: SomeInteractor by injectSomeInteractor() }

 // You can define scope of dependency with this annotation.
-Parameter is the KClass of scope core.
+Parameter is the scopeId - integer constant.
-// (WIP: String qualifier)
-// 1.
-If you have only one constructor you don't need to define special provider.
+// In this case you have to define specific provider while dakker initialization.
-// 2.
-If you have constructor params you have to provide only dependencies
-// that are not provided yet in this scope or in the parent scope.
-// 3.
-If you have more than one constructor you can annotate prefer constructor as provider
 @DakkerScope(scopeId = Constants.SECOND_SCOPE_ID)
 class AnotherInteractor()

+// You can annotate specific constructor of dependency.
+Parameter is the scopeId - integer constant.
+// If you have constructor params you will have to provide only dependencies
+// that are not provided yet in this scope (or in the parent scope). class ThirdInteractor
+@DakkerScope(scopeId = Constants.SECOND_SCOPE_ID)
+constructor(anotherInteractor: AnotherInteractor)

 @DakkerScopeCore(scopeId = Constants.SECOND_SCOPE_ID)
 class AnotherActivity : AppCompatActivity() {